Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

       })
     }),
   ),
   caption: [Training history for the CNN.
 The dataset used was a combination of all measurement data generated by all available quantum computers and simulators.
-Data from measurement steps 1 up to (and including) measurement step 5 have been used for training with a window size of 2000.
-These charts show, that validation accuracy (left graph) and validation loss (right graph) almost imediately reach their optimal values after training starts.]
+Data from measurement steps 1 up to (including) measurement step 5 have been used for training with a window size of 2000.
+These charts show that validation accuracy (left graph) and validation loss (right graph) almost immediately reach their optimal values after training starts.]
 ) <cnn-training-step-5>

-== Adversarial Machine Learning with Fast Gradient Sign Method For the adversarial attack the goal is to measurements from a simulator, perform the Fast Gradient Sign Attack on them and show that they are classified as 'has been run on a quantum computer' afterwards.
+== Adversarial Machine Learning with Fast Gradient Sign Method For the adversarial attack, the goal is to take measurements from a simulator, perform the Fast Gradient Sign Attack on them, and show that they are classified as 'has been run on a quantum computer' afterward.
-The model attaked was the feedforward neural net (as described in @approach-ffnn) which has been trained on 80% of all available simulator and quantum computer data, containing all 9 measurement steps.
+The model attacked was the feedforward neural net (as described in @approach-ffnn), which has been trained on 80% of all available simulator and quantum computer data, containing all 9 measurement steps.
 The remaining 20% were used for measuring the model accuracy beforehand.
 All 9 measurements were included to achieve the highest accuracy and robustness against unknown quantum computer inputs (see @adversarial-accuracy).
 1400 input samples were converted into adversarial samples.
 The attack itself was performed by taking the gradient of the loss for each of the input samples.
 In order to keep the perturbation small, $epsilon$ ranged from 0 (no change in the input sample) to 0.07 with a step size of 0.005.
 A comparison of the original input and adversarial samples can be seen in @adversarial-samples-histogram-measurement-step-1 and @adversarial-samples-histogram-measurement-step-9.
-The probability values in the adversarial sapmles get clipped, such that only valid values between 0 and 1 remain.
+The probability values in the adversarial samples get clipped such that only valid values between 0 and 1 remain.
 Additionally, subsequent packs of four values each get normalized to sum up to 1, making sure they represent valid probabilistic distributions.
-This means, that an input
+This means that an input
 $ x = ((c_1, c_2, c_3, c_4)^k) $
-gets normalized such that for each tuple in $x$ the following holds:
+gets normalized such that for each tuple in $x$, the following holds:
 $ sum_(i=1)^4 c_i = 1. $
-Because all 9 measurement steps were included, this means $k = 9$.
+Because all 9 measurement steps were included, $k = 9$.
-Through this attack it was possible to get the model to label measurements generated by a simulator as quantum computer generated.
+Through this attack, it was possible to get the model to label measurements generated by a simulator as quantum computer generated.
 See @evaluation-fgsm for a detailed evaluation.

 #pagebreak(weak: true)